Scofield-Idehen/stacks.js/docs/how-to-guides/how-to-integrate-stacking.md

 ## Optional: Rewards

-Currently, the Stacking library does not provide methods to get the paid rewards for a set address.
+Currently, the Stacking library does not provide methods to get paid rewards for a set address.
 However, the [Stacks Blockchain API exposes endpoints](https://docs.hiro.so/api#tag/Burnchain) to get more details.

 As an example, if you want to get the rewards paid to `btcAddress`, you can make the following API call: